FollowMyVote/vote/ballot_box/README.md

 6. Start the Development Server: python runserver.py
 7. Connect to Site:  http://localhost:5555

+Settings can be found in settings.py.
+You may also need to change the api host address.

 ###Installation on apache
 1. If modwsgi is not installed on apache follow the directions on this page: https://code.google.com/p/modwsgi/wiki/QuickInstallationGuide